Last Updated: 6th August 2021

 As one of the UK’s largest cruise ports, and as such the city from which most British no-fly cruisers will start their cruise holiday, there's no end of things to do in Southampton before or after your voyage.

-Due to its hugely convenient location and endless opportunities to see fantastic sights, it’s common for holidaymakers to stay over in Southampton for a night or two before or after your cruise.
+Due to its hugely convenient location and endless opportunities to see fantastic sights, it’s common for holidaymakers to stay over in Southampton for a night or two before or after their cruise.
 Not only does it take some of the stress out of getting to the port on time, but it also means you can enjoy some of the wonderful attractions that the city has to offer.
-For some more inspiration, read on for our top things to do in Southampton.
+For some more inspiration, read on for our guide on some of the best things to do in Southampton.

 Southampton has a very rich and interesting history, many elements of which can be explored on foot.
-Simply take a wander to the town centre; a recommended starting point here is the Bargate on the High Street, a medieval gate house that was once part of the city walls.
+Simply take a wander to the town centre; a recommended starting point is the Bargate on the High Street, a medieval gate house that was once part of the city walls.
 From here you can take a left or a right, and on your walk you’ll see more than 30 ancient monuments and 90 listed buildings.
-Alternatively, a guided walking tour will showcase the very best sights of Southampton, and on some occasions with See Southampton even finishes at the Dancing Man Brewery.
+Alternatively, a guided walking tour will showcase the very best sights of Southampton.

 Built in 1495, Tudor House is considered to be Southampton’s most important historic building.
 The beautifully restored home has seen over 800 years of history after having various uses, including as a family residence, an artist’s studio, a place of business, and now, of course, a museum.
 With countless artefacts on show, get to know the people of the past through glimpses into their daily life.
 The garden, initially developed in the 16th century, is representative of the types of plants found commonly in Tudor times, namely herbs and other edible plants.
 Visitors can enjoy light refreshments at the Tudor House Café and take in the view of the stunning, historically-rich ornamental garden.